angrybacon/doomsday-wiki/markdown/partials/markdown.md

 ## Scryfall

-In some contexts, you can refer to card by name within Markdown.
+In some contexts, you can refer to cards by name within Markdown.
 To ease the writing process and reduce the chances of mistyping, a number of shorthands for common card names can be found maintained next to [the code][constants.ts].